Rush Limbaugh on the cutting edge of societal evolution.

 The NFL is eliminating some jobs at NFL Films in New Jersey and at their television and internet production facilities in Los Angeles.

-Uh I really apologize for this hacking cough on the sniffles.
+Now, I, first place, ladies and gentlemen, I really apologize for this hacking cough and the sniffles.

 I know it's very unprofessional, but it is what it is, and this is real radio.

-If there is my personal opinion, if there is ever anything that should be insulated, is NFL Films.
+Now, NFL Films, if there is, my personal opinion, if there is ever anything that should be insulated is NFL Films.

 They don't have that many people working at NFL Films anyway.